The Importance of Posture

 You may have heard that good posture is essential for good health, but do you know why?
-Posture refers to how you position your body when you’re sitting, standing or lying down.
+Posture refers to how you position your body when you’re sitting, standing, or lying down.
 Your posture is the result of habits formed over the course of years.

 Many people may recognize poor posture in others without realizing how their own falls short.
-If you look around at co-workers at the office, you’ll likely find them hunched over at their desk.
+If you look around at co-workers at the office, you’ll likely find them hunched over at their desks.
 Learn why good posture matters — and what you can do to improve yours.

 What is good posture?